Available Projects

 The optimal integration of simultaneously acquired datasets of the 2D domain (imagery) and the 3D domain (lidar point-cloud) is a direct task when geometric constraints are considered.
 However, in the absence of system calibrations, the fusion of the two optical datasets becomes uncertain and often fails to meet user expectations.
 Deep Neural Networks have managed to establish a spatial relationship between the 2D and the 3D domain, but current architectures have not yet been evaluated on long-range (< 200 m) aerial datasets.

-This project utilizes deep learning techniques, specifically the Transformer architecture, to improve the accuracy of LiDAR point clouds in remote sensing tasks.
+This project utilizes deep learning techniques, to improve the accuracy of LiDAR point clouds in remote sensing tasks.
 By establishing 3D correspondences, the project aims to refine the point cloud accuracy and enable more precise terrain mapping, object recognition, change detection, and environmental monitoring.

-The objectives include analyzing state-of-the-art techniques, implementing Transformer-based algorithms, and evaluating their effectiveness on LiDAR point cloud datasets.
-Challenges like noisy data, occlusions, and computational efficiency will be addressed through data preprocessing, leveraging the Transformer architecture’s self-attention mechanism.
+The objectives include analyzing and implementing state-of-the-art techniques and evaluating their effectiveness on real large scale LiDAR point cloud datasets.
+Challenges like noisy data, occlusions, and computational efficiency will be addressed by leveraging novel data representations, training metrics and network architectures.